-Melrose consumers should continue to be aware of aggressive sales tactics by suppliers going door-to-door or on the phone.
+Melrose consumers should continue to be aware of aggressive sales tactics by suppliers going door-to-door or by phone.
 Do not provide an electric account number or say yes to any offers unless the rates and contract terms are clear and agreed upon.

 When considering an electricity supply offer, avoid variable rates, contract termination fees, and claims of “green power” that comes from out of state and provides no local benefits.
-Consumers should know that National Grid does not call customers to offer discounts and beware of any callers who imply they are calling from National Grid.
+Consumers should note that National Grid does not call customers to offer discounts and should therefore be aware of any callers who claim they are calling from National Grid.

-The CEA program has been successful for the past 18 months, offering savings, consumer protections, and a trusted choice among many available on the market.
+The CEA program had been successful since it originally launched in January 2016, offering savings, consumer protections, and a trusted choice among many available on the market.
+(The program was temporarily suspended from August 2017 to June of 2019 as it was determined that the best option for Melrose ratepayers was to terminate the program and return them to National Grid Basic Service supply.)
 One of the unexpected benefits has been increased public awareness and understanding of electric bills.
 Melrose residents also contributed to the development of new renewable energy projects in our state, which makes us all healthier, our air cleaner, and Massachusetts much less reliable on importing fossil fuels from out of state.
 It’s been a win-win.

-Now is a good time to take advantage of MassSave incentives in order to save as much electricity and heating fuel as possible because the cheapest energy is the energy not used.
+Now is also a good time to take advantage of MassSave incentives in order to save as much electricity and heating fuel as possible because the cheapest energy is the energy not used.
 Insulation, energy efficient lighting, heating system upgrades, and other measures can have a significant impact on energy savings.
-Call HomeWorks Energy at 781-305-3319 to schedule a no-cost MassSave home energy assessment.
+Call HomeWorks Energy at (781) 305-3319 to schedule a no-cost MassSave home energy assessment.